Hard Rain & Slow Trains

 I first began listening to Bob Dylan in January of 1989 after seeing and hearing Peter, Paul, & Mary sing “The Times They Are-A Changin’” in Murray Lerner’s film of the Newport Folk Festival, Festival!
 Even as I was discovering that many songs with which I was already familiar were written by Dylan, I acquired The Freewheelin’ Bob Dylan, Greatest Hits, and Highway 61 Revisited.
 I was hooked.

-I have since seen Dylan fifty-eight times in concert, and hope to see him many times more.
+I have since seen Dylan fifty-nine times in concert, and hope to see him many times more.
 My favorite Dylan song is “Every Grain of Sand,” my favorite Dylan concert took place on December 17, 1995 in Philadelphia.
 My favorite Dylan album is the last one I listened to and my favorite fellow traveler is Mississippi John Hurt, followed shortly thereafter by Gillian Welch.

 No doubt because of Dylan’s influence, I studied English Literature, eventually earning a PhD and going on to teach literature and writing at college.
 My dissertation examined both Walt Whitman and also twentieth-century American poetry.